ghinknet/kuma-repoter/README.md

 Report status to uptime kuma

+Why "repoter"? ...hummm, it's just a typo at first.

+But I decided to keep it. :D

 ### Usage Example

 1. Download a binary executable file in release for your architecture and system